-- Achieved 100% compliance with the Ministry of Health's (MOH) QAP with zero violations for E. Coli, and zero simultaneous violation incidents for E. Coli and FRC. - Achieved 99.84% compliance with the MOH Drinking Water Quality Standard (DWQS). - Actively monitored raw water quality at all six water catchments through the PAKAR team, which will notify the relevant authorities if pollution is detected.
+Achieved 100% compliance with the Ministry of Health's (MOH) QAP with zero violations for E. Coli, and zero simultaneous violation incidents for E. Coli and FRC.

+Actively monitored raw water quality at all six water catchments through the PAKAR team, which will notify the relevant authorities if pollution is detected.